The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 - Stay charged up on the go with savings on the sleek Anker PowerCore Slim Portable Charger, now a couple dollars off on Amazon.

-- You’ll find savings on a few complexion perfecting products from BareMinerals today only at both Ulta and Sephora.
+- You’ll find savings on a few complexion-perfecting products from BareMinerals today only at both Ulta and Sephora.

 - Turn any space into a home office with savings on a range of portable desks from Woot!.